-IFRS 9 as issued reflects the first phase of the IASB's work on the replacement of IAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
-The standard is effective for annual periods beginning on or after 1 January 2015.
-In subsequent phases, the IASB will address hedge accounting and impairment of financial asset.
-The completion of this project is expected over the course of 2011 or the first half of 2012.
-The adoption of the first phase of IFRS 9 will have an effect on the classification and measurement of the Sub-Fund's financial assets but will potentially have no impact on classification and measurements of financial liabilities.
-The Sub-Fund will quantify the effect in conjunction with the other phases, when issued, to present a comprehensive picture.
+IFRS 9, as issued, reflects the first phase of the IASB's work on the replacement of IAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
+The standard was initially effective for annual periods beginning on or after 1 January 2013, but Amendments to IFRS 9 Mandatory Effective Date of IFRS 9 and Transition Disclosures, issued in December 2011, moved the mandatory effective date to 1 January 2015.
+In subsequent phases, the IASB will address hedge accounting and impairment of financial assets.
+The adoption of the first phase of IFRS 9 will have an effect on the classification and measurement of the Sub-Fund's financial assets, but will not have an impact on classification and measurements of financial liabilities.
+The Sub-Fund will quantify the effect in conjunction with the other phases, when the final standard including all phases is issued.